raininsnovv/raininsnovv/README.md

 My name is Ibragim Bakaev, and I'm a Frontend Developer.

-Currently refactoring the code [Sowarna](https://sowarna.com) and making some projects with small team!
+Currently refactoring the code of [Sowarna](https://sowarna.com) and making some projects with small team!

 ---